 ReactJS: Etsy uses ReactJS, a JavaScript library, for building user interfaces.
 ReactJS allows Etsy to build a fast, simple, and scalable frontend, with components that are reusable, leading to a consistent look and feel across the platform.
 The virtual DOM (Document Object Model) in ReactJS ensures a seamless user experience by minimizing page reloads.

-Redux: Etsy also utilizes Redux, a predictable state container designed to help JavaScript apps behave consistently across different environments.
+Redux: Etsy tech stack also utilizes Redux, a predictable state container designed to help JavaScript apps behave consistently across different environments.
 Redux makes it easier to manage the state of the application, providing a single source of truth, and allows for better debugging and testing of the app.

 Webpack: Webpack is another tool in Etsy’s frontend arsenal.
 It’s a module bundler for modern JavaScript applications.
 Webpack compiles and bundles all of Etsy’s static assets, such as JavaScript and CSS files, optimizing them for performance.